criptic87/sporty-qa-assignment/docs/test_plan.md

 - Match list contains at least two visible matches

 **Steps:**
-1. Click the Home (1) button on Match A — verify it appears in the bet slip
+1. Click the Home (1) button on Match A and verify it appears in the bet slip
-2. Click the Draw (X) button on the same Match A — verify the slip updates to Draw
+2. Click the Draw (X) button on the same Match A and verify the slip updates to Draw
-3. Click the Home (1) button on a different Match B — verify the slip updates to Match B / Home
+3. Click the Home (1) button on a different Match B and verify the slip updates to Match B / Home
 4. Verify at no point does the slip show more than one active selection
 5. Verify the previously highlighted odds button on Match A is no longer active/highlighted